openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 ##### MachineSet scale down

-If a MachineSet scales down, this will trigger the deletion of a Machine resource To ensure consistency between the two MachineSets, the synchonrisation controller will synchronise the delete event between the Cluster API and Machine API Machines.
+If a MachineSet scales down, this will trigger the deletion of a Machine resource To ensure consistency between the two MachineSets, the synchronisation controller will synchronise the delete event between the Cluster API and Machine API Machines.

 ##### MachineHealthCheck remediates Machine